ChartsOrg/Charts/README.md

 5. When using Swift in an ObjC project:
    - You need to import your Bridging Header.
 Usually it is "*YourProject-Swift.h*", so in ChartsDemo it's "*ChartsDemo-Swift.h*".
 Do not try to actually include "*ChartsDemo-Swift.h*" in your project :-)
    - Under "Build Options", mark "Embedded Content Contains Swift Code"
+6. Need a tutorial on how to Use iOS Charts API to Create Beautiful Charts in Swift?
+Check out http://www.appcoda.com/ios-charts-api-tutorial/

 If you want to compile for iOS 7: